 The City's FAR regulations were adopted in 1999 (Ordinance No. 3709) to help maintain the character of the Market and Norkirk neighborhoods where extensive redevelopment of primarily single-family residences was occurring.
 It has been nearly 20 years since these regulations were first put in place.
 We have learned from experience that the regulations have not completely achieved the initial objectives and that there are still valid concerns about boxy, and/or large single-family residential buildings that are aesthetically different from existing houses in established neighborhoods.

-FAR is not applicable within the jurisdiction of the Houghton Community Council, except for lots in the PLA 3C zone that are less than 7,200 square feet or lots that have less than the minimum lot size created through the small lot provisions of KMC 22.28.042, subdivisions.
-Staff research found that in a random sample of Houghton residences, many do exceed a floor area ratio of 50% to varying degrees.
-Staff is not recommending that FAR regulations be implemented within the Houghton disapproval jurisdiction because it is anticipated that the new regulation would create many existing nonconformances to a 50% FAR maximum.
+FAR is not effective within the disapproval jurisdiction of the Houghton Community Council, except for lots in the PLA 3C zone that are less than 7,200 square feet or lots that have less than the minimum lot size created through the small lot provisions of KMC 22.28.042, subdivisions.